vtx22/SPARQS/README.md

 | VALn | 4 | Last value |
 | CS | 2 | Message checksum bytes |

-Total message length: `5 + NVAL + 2` where NVAL is the number of payload bytes INCLUDING the ID byte
+Total message length: `5 + PLL + 2` where `PLL` is the number of payload bytes INCLUDING the ID byte

 ### Message for strings
 | Name | Length [Byte] | Description |